codeforamerica/il-gcc-form-flow/README.md

 feature Spring Boot provides to monitor and interact with your application.
 It opens endpoints that can be queried to get information about your application, like health and build information.

-The starter app, by default, enables full access to all actuator endpoints in the dev profile for local development.
+The IL GCC app, by default, enables full access to all actuator endpoints in the dev profile for local development.
 However, in other profiles, it restricts access, allowing only the health and build information endpoints to be available for use outside of local development.